cruiseric/lyft_interview_test/readme.md

 App uses node.js and express

-Further implementation will include an HTML form to send a string and return the desired output for ease of use.
+Currently, project is two separate components acting independently.
+HTML component is very basic.
+Future implementation will have the HTML form actually POST and return a JSON object.

 More robust testing may written for practice.

-All testing done on Postman
+Testing done on Postman

 To begin, clone this repo and enter the following commands